 Taweelah-Fujairah Pipeline (TFP)

-The TFP is a 48-inch, 244-km gas pipeline that takes natural gas from Taweelah across the country to ADWEC’s power and desalination plants in Fujairah.
+The TFP is a 48-inch, 244-km gas pipeline that takes natural gas from Taweelah across the country to EWEC’s power and desalination plants in Fujairah.

 Al Ain-Fujairah Pipeline (AFP)